- UK Rooflight Manufacturer

 Please ask at quote stage how heavy the unit is likely to be.
 It should be unwrapped and inspected as soon as it is delivered, as any defects or damage should be reported to us within 24 hours of delivery.

 All you really need is an idea of what you are looking for.
 Our knowledgeable staff can walk you through the order process, step by step.
 Ideally though, if you have the external kerb dimensions to hand this will speed up the process.

 The answer to this question is not simple.
 A fixed Flatglass Rooflight will simply let light in while keeping the elements out.
 A hinged Flatglass Rooflight will also let in light but in addition, when opened it will let in air or allow for access through the Rooflight.
-You will need to assess your needs then discuss the various options that are available with our sales team.
+You will need to assess your needs then discuss the various options that are available with our team of experts.

 We have various types of opening Flatglass Rooflights, both electric or manual:

 An electric for ventilation will open via a chain link actuator connected to a wall switch.
 There are various options that can be applied to the switch such as a remote control, wind sensor, temperature sensor and rain sensor.

 We can also offer a manual version that is operated by a winding pole, so no need for an electrician.

 An access hatch that is used for occasional access to the roof can either be electric or manual.
 The lids of these Rooflights open to approx. 80°.
 There are also manual and electric sliding versions of the access hatch.